lightning/bolts/11-payment-encoding.md

 by which the description is served is as-yet unspecified and will probably be transport dependent.
 The `h` format could change in the future, by changing the length, so readers ignore it if it's not 256 bits.

+The `m` field allows metadata to be attached to the payment.
+This supports applications where the recipient doesn't keep any context for the payment.

 The `n` field can be used to explicitly specify the destination node ID, instead of requiring signature recovery.